ludiosarchive/Minerva/docs/Overview.rst

 Minerva limitations
 =============

-Runs on Python, which is really slow.
-It's destined for a port to Factor.
+Minerva server is written in Python, which is really slow.
+Ideally, Minerva server would run on Factor_.

-Relies on subdomains + document.domain for cross-domain communication, which necessitates a wildcard SSL cert
+Relies on subdomains + document.domain for cross-domain communication, which necessitates a wildcard SSL cert.

+	**Future:** For cross-domain, we could rely on one or more of:

+	*	postMessage
+	*	XHR + Origin support
+	*	XDR
+	*	Flash Socket with wildcard allow
-	Future: use postMessage, and Google Closure's VBScript-based transport for IE
+	*	Google Closure's VBScript-based transport for IE: ``goog/net/xpc/nixtransport.js``

 Minerva server ignores the selectively-acknowledged boxes in the SACK frame (only the primary ACK number is used)